-The 1937 dime value is at a minimum of $2.05 - the price of silver it contains.
+The 1937 dime value is at a minimum of $1.45 - rising with the value of silver it contains.
 However old Mercury head dimes are avidly collected today and many are valued higher.

 Your old silver dime does have the very real possibility of being worth more, especially if it is in very nice condition.
 Additionally if you find the "D" or "S" mintmark on the reverse it has increased appeal and raises the value of your 1937 dime.

 Mercury head dimes are popular and collectors assembling sets often include coins from the all the mints that produced dimes for that year.
 And these branch mint coins are scarce when compared to those minted in Philadelphia.

 The "Uncirculated" 1937 dime pictured, is a $16 coin because of its high end condition and also the San Francisco mintmark, becoming a nice addition to any Mercury dime collection.

 Images showing coins representing various stages of wear are found in the grading section below and see under the value chart for the locations of mintmarks, helping judge how much your 1937 dime is worth.